lubojr/naucse.python.cz/lessons/beginners-en/exceptions-pl4ua/index.md

 > [note]
 >
 > What does this hierarchy mean?
-It means that, e.g., `KeyError` is also a
+E.g., `KeyError` is also a
 > (type of) `LookupError` and `Exception` but it is not, e.g., a `SyntaxError`.
 >
-> You will learn more about these hierarchies and how to create them when will
+> You will learn more about these hierarchies and how to create them when we will
 > talk about the classes and inheritance.
 For the moment, it is enough to say
-> that all exceptions are classes. `Exception` and `LookupError` are parent
+> that the exceptions are classes.
+Namely, `Exception` and `LookupError` are
-> classes of `KeyError`.
+> parent classes of the `KeyError` class.
 >
-> Once you will learn about classes you will also be able to create your own
+> Once you will learn about the classes you will be also able to create your own
-> exceptions.
+> custom exceptions.

 ## Handling Exceptions

 Why there are so many built-in exceptions?
-So that we can more or less selectively catch them and handle them.
+Because this way we can more easily selectively *catch* exceptions of specific error states.

-It is not always desired that the exception kill our program.
+It is not always desired that an exception kills our program.
 And we also cannot (or do not want to) cover all possible error conditions in the code where the exceptions are raised from.

-What we often do is that let the exceptions to be raised in the low-level code and catch them in upper in the calling stack.
+What we often do is that we let the exceptions to be raised in the low-level code and catch them higher in the call stack.

 Let me show you an example:

 ```python
 def prompt_number():
     answer = input('Enter some number: ')